sursh/dotfiles/HOWTO.md

 Then, install flake8:
 `pip install flake8`

 Karabiner-elements finally supports remapping caps lock to escape & control.
-In the GUI, go to Complex Modifications, Get more from internet, and then choose the modification. karabiner.json provided for reference
+In the GUI, go to Complex Modifications, Get more from internet, and then choose the modification if it's available. karabiner.json provided for reference if it's not: replace the default config file with this one

-Missing:
-- [] working colors - solarized looks weird in tmux.
-Using iTerm colors for now